truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/_index.md

 Disks added to a vdev arrange in different layouts, according to the specific pool use case.

 {{< expand "Can I use different-sized disks when creating a pool?" "v" >}}
-Mixing disks of different sizes in a vdev is not recommended.
-If this configuration is used you will be required to **Force** this action and override the **One or more data vdevs has disks of different sizes** error.
+We do not recommend mixing disks of different sizes in a vdev.
+If you do, you must **Force** the action and override the **One or more data vdevs has disks of different sizes** error.

 ![PoolCreateForceSCALE](/images/SCALE/PoolCreateForceSCALE.png "Pool Create Force Option")